Not just a Pirate, but also some very naughty boys...

 However to conclude, take this film idea on board.
 The plot could have easily been made into one of the original Carry On Movies in those comedy days of yore.
 Where in a similarly themed plot, but with another time and cast such as Sid James as a Ye Olde Yellowbeard would have sailed the high seas, leaving Kenneth Williams as Commander Clement in his wake.
 And all hands on deck with supporting comic actors such as Joan Sim as Betty, and Jim Dale as Dan.
 And Angela Douglas as Triola.
 And a treasure trove of bawdy comic lines…

 Weeper Rating: 0/10

 Handsqueeze Rating: 🙂/10

 The Swashathon Blogathon, No 36

 This film was reviewed for the Swashathon run by Movies Silently.
-Other reviews with this cast include The Slipper and the Rose (Michael Hordern) and Blankety Blank (Beryl Reid).
+Other reviews with this cast include The Slipper and the Rose and Anne of a Thousand Days with Michael Hordern.
+Blankety Blank usually guest starred Beryl Reid.
 Monty Python’s song Finland, Finland, Finland featured in this post.
 Eric Idle is reviewed in National Lampoon’s European Vacation.
 Peter Boyle stars in my Outland and Surrender reviews.
 If you want to know the cameo, CLICK HERE for a review of his acting performances.